 Get a lawyer

 - Some courts don’t admit attorneys.
 But, if you are called to other civil courts, you should have representation.
 In Civil Court, false accusations can have big consequences, so you want the legal advice to represent your interests.
 With the potential for criminal charges or financial damages, you need representation

 Court procedures usually have a mandatory settlement negotiation.
 False accusations or not, you may want to reach a settlement to save yourself expenses and emotional costs.

 - In a criminal case, the police will advise you of your right to avoid self-incrimination.
 The wording of criminal charges may upset you, but there will be time to make your case.

 You shouldn’t answer questions until your attorney is present.
-The lawyer will meet with you in private about what you did or didn’t do.
+The lawyers self represented archives will meet with you in private about what you did or didn’t do.
 And, you will leave it to the attorney to frame your response.
 Likewise, you want to reject any plea deal that lacks your lawyer’s input.

 Turn the case around

 - Some false accusations amount to a case deserving financial damages.
 You could sue for damages to your reputation and earnings potential.
 Slander and libel justify a lawsuit on your part.

 The false accusations can amount to an abuse of the legal process and/or malicious prosecution.
 When the false accusations are deliberate and malicious, you have the right to recovery.
 Such events are rarely a matter of a mistake, misunderstanding, or miscommunication.

 Up against false accusations?